Stanley-Wang910/ocaml-chat/README.md

-# Simple OCaml TCP Server
+# OCaml TCP Chatroom Server

-Simple chat application between CLI client users in OCaml.
-Utilizes promises and leverages functional programming paradigms to deal with concurrent requests and scaling.
+Simple chat application between CLI client users in OCaml (goated language.
+Leverages functional programming paradigms to deal with concurrent requests and scaling.

-WIP: Currently in development.

 Project created as a part of COMP 302 Programming Languages and Paradigms at McGill.